SURF CAMPS PORTUGAL – HUGE SWELL WINDOW AND ENDLESS SURF SPOTS

 A country made for the world’s best pastime

-Surfcamps Portugal make surfer hearts leap for joy.
-It’s situated in South Western Europe, bordered by Spain to the North and East, and the Atlantic Ocean to the West and South.
+Our surf camps in Portugal will make surfers’ hearts leap with joy!
+Portugal is situated in South Western Europe, bordered by Spain to the North and East, and the Atlantic Ocean to the West and South.
 This positioning gives Portugal one of the largest swell windows in the whole of Europe, picking up any swell from the North, South or West.
 No matter where you are located along the country’s 1,794 km coastline, you are guaranteed to be only a short drive away from some great waves.
-Portugal’s extensive coastline offers up a wealth of surf breaks.
-From the absolute beginner to the pro on tour, Portugal’s wide variety of surfing beaches will easily satisfy any level of surfer.
+Portugal’s extensive coastline offers a great wealth of surf breaks.
+From the absolute beginner to the pro on tour, Portugal’s wide variety of surfing beaches will easily satisfy surfers at all levels!.
 It is no wonder that Portugal is one of the favorite destinations for a surfing holiday in Europe!
-And of course, the vibrant surf camps Portugal await you!
+And of course, the vibrant surf camps in Portugal await you!

 Planet Surf Camps Portugal and Surf Schools